han-yaeger/yaeger/docs/scenes.md

 }
 ```

-This method will be called first and must be used to set up the background image, background color and background audio
+This method will be called first and must be used to set up the background
+image, background color and background audio of the scene.

-of the scene A typical implementation can look like:
+A typical implementation can look like:

 ```java
 @Override